-According to Hubspot’s 2020 State of Marketing report, case studies are among the top five forms of media marketers will continue incorporating into their content marketing strategies.
+Case studies are among the top five forms of media marketers will continue incorporating into their content marketing strategies.
 Since 61% of marketers use account-based marketing as part of their strategy, case studies are powerful tools to increase conversions and ROI.

 But this marketing method comes with some challenges.
 The main one being personalizing the customer’s experience.
 It becomes even more complicated by more people viewing content in so many different formats.

 So how can food tech companies get extra mileage out of their case studies?

 ERP software company JustFood keeps their customer stories housed in one section of the site.
 Once visitors land on the page, they have the option to download a simplified case study, which gives a high-level view of the customer’s story.
 Readers can also view a more detailed account if they keep scrolling down the page.

 In this longer version of the content, JustFood treats their case study content more like blog posts.
 They’re written using SEO-optimized, yet personable copy.